cerana/cerana/README.md

 registration of each task, a unix socket is created in a known directory structure based on the task name.
 A Coordinator can check a task directory for the socket when routing requests.
-When a Provider is shut down, the unix socket will be automatically removed, acting as the de-registration in the eyes of the Coordinator.
+When a Provider is shut down, the unix socket will be automatically removed, effectively de-registering from the Coordinator.
 In order to handle multiple Providers capable of handling the same task, socket filenames are prefixed with a priority value.

-Task socket path: /[socket_dir]/[task_name]/[priority]-[provider-name].sock
+Task socket path: `/[socket_dir]/[task_name]/[priority]-[provider-name].sock`

 ### Communication